dassujan/STANDARD-SIX/UNIT:BIOLOGY.md

   - **Berries:** Fleshy fruits without a stone.
   - **Drupes:** Fleshy fruits with a stone.
   - **Pomes:** Also known as false fruits; they form partly from the thalamus.

-## 7. Easy Explanation in Short

-- **Flower:** A flower is a specially modified shoot where reproduction happens.
-It has parts that protect it and parts that help in making seeds.
-- **Pollination:** Involves moving pollen from the male part of the flower to the female part.
-It can occur within the same flower or between different plants, using wind, water, insects, or birds.
-- **Fertilisation:** When pollen reaches the ovule, the male and female cells combine to form a zygote that eventually grows into a seed.
-- **Fruit:** The ovary of the flower becomes a fruit after fertilisation, and the ovules inside develop into seeds.
-Fruits protect seeds and help spread them, so new plants can grow.

 # Biology: Flower and Fruit (Unit) Practice Questions